- Go 90.3%

 All code inherited from GoToSocial, including GoToSocial 0.21.2 and the previous upstream history, remains under the GNU Affero General Public License as originally released.

-From the Aktor fork point onward, new original work in this repository is released under the European Union Public Licence 1.2, unless explicitly stated otherwise.
+From the Aktor fork point onward, new original Aktor-specific work is released under the European Union Public Licence 1.2, unless explicitly stated otherwise.

 Aktor would not exist without GoToSocial.